-This object is on display in the Rockets & Missiles at the Steven F. Udvar-Hazy Center.
+This object is on display in the Rockets and Missiles exhibition station at the Steven F. Udvar-Hazy Center.

 Boeing Aerospace Company